 - a.
 The Annexes to this Protocol shall be an integral part thereof.
-Except for the purposes of amendment of Annexes I and II, the term "Protocol" as used in this instrument means this Protocol and the Annexes together. - b.
-The list of activities specified in Annex I, and the list of equipment and material specified in Annex II, may be amended by the Board upon the advice of an open-ended working group of experts established by the Board.
-Any such amendment shall take effect four months after its adoption by the Board. - c.
-Annex III to this Protocol specifies how measures in this Protocol shall be implemented by the Community and France.
+Except for the purposes of amendment of the Annexes, the term "Protocol" as used in this instrument means the Protocol and the Annexes together. - b.
+The list of activities specified in Annex I, and the list of equipment and material specified in Annex II, may be amended by the Board of Governors upon the advice of an open-ended working group of experts established by the Board of Governors.
+Any such amendment shall take effect four months after its adoption by the Board of Governors.